fnavneet-13/omniprobe/README.md

   -h, --help                  show this help message and exit

 General omniprobe arguments:
-  -v, --verbose               	Verbose output
+  -a  [ ...], --analyzers  [ ...]
+                                The analyzer(s) to use for processing data being streamed from instrumented kernels.
+                                Valid values are ['AddressLogger', 'BasicBlockLogger', 'Heatmap', 'MemoryAnalysis', 'BasicBlockAnalysis'] or a reference to any shared library that implements an omniprobe message handler.
+  -i, --instrumented, --no-instrumented
+                                Run instrumented kernels
+  -c , --cache-location         The location of the file system cache for instrumented kernels.
+For Triton this is typically found at $HOME/.triton/cache
   -k , --kernels                Kernel filters to define which kernels are instrumented.
 Valid ECMAScript regular expressions are supported. (cf. https://cplusplus.com/reference/regex/ECMAScript/)
-  -i, --instrumented, --no-instrumented
-                              	Run instrumented kernels (default: False) -e, --env-dump, --no-env-dump
-                              	Dump all the environment variables for running liblogDuration64.so. (default: False) -d , --dispatches           	The dispatches for which to capture instrumentation output.
+  -d , --dispatches             The dispatches for which to capture instrumentation output.
 This only applies when running with --instrumented.
 Valid options: [all, random, 1]
-  -c , --cache-location       	The location of the file system cache for instrumented kernels.
-For Triton this is typically found at $HOME/.triton/cache
   -t , --log-format             The format for logging results.
 Default is 'csv'.
-Valid options: [csv|json] -l , --log-location         	The location where all your data should be logged.
-By default, it will be to the console.
+Valid options: [csv|json] -l , --log-location           The location where all of your data should be logged.
+By default it will be to the console.
-  -a  [ ...], --analyzers  [ ...]
-                              	The analyzer(s) to use for processing data being streamed from instrumented kernels.
-                              	Valid values are ['MessageLogger', 'Heatmap', 'MemoryAnalysis', 'BasicBlockAnalysis'] or a reference to any shared library that implements an omniprobe message handler.
+  -v, --verbose                 Verbose output
+  -e, --env-dump, --no-env-dump
+                                Dump all the environment variables that are set by omniprobe.
+This is useful for debugging, or when you want to use this tool in a context in which running this command-line interface doesn't really work.
   -- [ ...]
 Provide command for instrumenting after a double dash.
 ```

 ## Environment Variables